6.1.4.2 Determining Lack of Unity

 Where the special technical feature is known, then that feature cannot make a contribution over the art.
 It is then necessary to attempt to reformulate the problem and reassess the special technical feature.
 If the special technical feature clearly lacks an inventive step compared to the prior art, then the same conclusion follows.

-Lack of unity of invention should be based on sound reasons and be raised in clear cases.
-Care should be exercised in not raising it based on a narrow, literal or academic approach.
-[PCT/GL/ISPE/12 at para 10.04].
+Objections for lack of unity of invention should be based on sound reasons and be raised in clear cases.
+Care should be exercised in not raising it based on a narrow, literal or academic approach (see PCT/GL/ISPE/12 at paragraph 10.04).

 Amended Reasons